CWEzio/Notes/linux.md

 Before pasting, make sure you're in insert mode.
 Press `i` to enter insert mode, and then paste the text.
 This way, the pasted content is treated as plain text and not as a series of vi commands.

+## clashy

+### Edit Profile
+- Note that the profiles are case-sensitive.
+One example is that you shuold use `DIRECT` consistently.
+Inconsistent usage like `direct` will cause error.

 ## input and output stream

 1. `< file` and `> file`: rewire the input and output streams of a program to a file respectively